Cross Option Agreements For Shareholder Protection Explained. (Updated 2023)

 There are three types of tax that should be considered when shareholders want to fill out an agreement.
 These are inheritance tax, capital gains tax and income tax.
 If the shares have 100% business property relief, the estate will not be charged inheritance tax fees on the share value.
 Cross options can be specifically drafted in order to guarantee this.

-Secondly, capital gains tax.
-There are a few things to consider with this type of tax when you take out shareholder insurance.
-If the value of the shares rise in the period between the owner’s death and when they are being sold, a liability might arise which affects the beneficiaries or the owner’s estate.
+Secondly, capital gains tax There are a few things to consider with this type of tax when you take out shareholder insurance.
+If the value of the shares rises in the period between the owner’s death and when they are being sold, a liability might arise which affects the beneficiaries or the owner’s estate.
 Generally, however, when the shares are being transferred there will be no capital gains tax implications.

-Finally, income tax.
-This form of tax is generally thought to be negligible if the value of the life policy in question rises and falls.
+Finally, income tax This form of tax is generally thought to be negligible if the value of the life policy in question rises and falls.
 This type of tax can come into action if the owner leaves the business.

 What can Key Finance Limited do for you?

-With a qualified and experienced team, we have helped 1000’s of companies across the UK.
+With a qualified and experienced team, we have helped thousands of companies across the UK.
 Want to find out more?
 Call us today and we can take you through the process and give you a quote for shareholder protection insurance.